microsoft/perfview/documentation/Downloading.md

 ## Shortcut to Download the Latest PerfView.exe

-The latest version of PerfView can be downloaded with the following link:
+In the common case, the only file you need one file, PerfView.exe, to use the tool.
+It can be downloaded here

 * [Download Version 2.02 of PerfView.exe](https://github.com/Microsoft/perfview/releases/download/P2.0.2/PerfView.exe)

+Once you click the above link in your browser it will start downloading, the details of which vary from browser to browser.
+In some cases it will prompt for more information (IE) and in others (Chrome) it may not be obvious that you clicked on anything (look at the bottom of the pane for changes).
+The result, however will be a PerfVIew.exe on your local machine.

+Once downloaded you you can simply double click on the downloaded EXE to launch PerfView.
+While Github itself and your browser do some validation, to be extra careful you can also explicitly validate the digital signature of the downloaded file before running it.

 ### Explicitly Validating PerfView's Digital Signature

-Like all official Microsoft software, PerfView.exe is digitally signed by Microsoft so you can have confidence that this software came from Microsoft and has not been tampered with.
-You can confirm this by opening the directory where you downloaded PerfView.exe, and select the Digital Signatures page for perfView by
+Like all official Microsoft software, PerfView.exe is digitally signed by Microsoft so you can have confidence that this software came from Microsoft and has not been tampered with since the time it was created by Microsoft.
+You can confirm this by opening the directory where you downloaded PerfView.exe and selecting the Digital Signatures page for perfView by

 * Selecting PerfView -> right click -> Properties -> Digital Signatures.